-Edfinity is deeply committed to protecting the privacy of user records and any personal information provided in connection with all aspects of the authoring, assessment, online academic challenges and accompany preparatory courses, and content distribution & delivery service (the “Service”) made available at Edfinity.com (the “Site”).
+Edfinity is deeply committed to protecting the privacy of user records and any personal information provided in connection with all aspects of the authoring, assessment, online academic competitions and accompany preparatory courses, and content distribution & delivery service (the “Service”) made available at Edfinity.com (the “Site”).

 Edfinity is committed to protecting the privacy of its users.
 Edfinity will not violate the privacy rights of students as established by the federal Family Educational Rights and Privacy Act (FERPA).